- Search The Registry

 Mary Smith Kelsey Peake

 *The birth of Mary Smith Kelsey Peake is celebrated on this date in 1823.
-She was a Black teacher, school administrator and seamstress.
+She was a Black teacher, school administrator, and seamstress.

-Born in Norfolk, Virginia the daughter of a free Black woman and a white-Englishman.
+Born in Norfolk, Virginia, the daughter of a free Black woman and a white Englishman.
 When she was six, Mary was sent to live with her aunt and uncle to attend a school for Blacks in Alexandria, which was then a part of the District of Columbia.
 During her schooling, she probably learned mathematics, reading, writing, and sewing skills; she returned to Norfolk in 1839.

 In September 1861, Peake started a school near the fortress, within the present grounds of Hampton University.
-Her enrollment grew from six to more than fifty students in a matter of days.
-Peake was a dedicated instructor, creating a school for adults in the evenings and continuing to teach despite failing health, even when was she was bedridden.
+Her enrollment grew from six to more than fifty students in a few days.
+Peake was a dedicated instructor, creating a school for adults in the evenings and continuing to teach despite failing health, even when she was bedridden.
 She died of tuberculosis in February 1862.
 Her school was one of the first of its kind and served as a model for a number of other schools that taught African Americans throughout the South in Union-occupied territory.
 Today, the city of Hampton honors Peake with a school, a street, and a park.